alteregodev/RUINT/README.md

 ### Phone Numbers
 - https://smsc.ru/testhlr - HLR Lookup, provides information about a carrier, region, and status.
 - https://ищейка.com/ - Lookup phone number, registered accounts and its mentions in the internet, IP lookup also avaliable.
+- https://zvonili.com/ - Find reviews about phone numbers and their reputation.

 ### Facial Recognition
 - https://search4faces.com - Find people by their face on platforms like OK and VKontakte.